 At the New York Family Law Group, our attorneys understand the complexities of grandparents’ rights cases and may be able to provide legal advice to help you navigate the legal process.
 It is common for disputes to arise when determining child custody, so it is important to have skilled legal representation.

-If you are considering filing for grandparents’ rights or have any related questions, such as under what circumstances can visitation orders be changed?, experienced New York grandparents’ rights attorneys at New York Family Law Group may be able to provide assistance.
-To schedule a consultation, contact us at (718) 293-1542.
+If you are considering filing for grandparents’ rights or have any related questions, experienced Manhattan grandparents’ rights attorneys at New York Family Law Group can provide assistance.
+To schedule a consultation, contact us at (347) 212-5113.

 Understanding Grandparent Rights in New York